code-and-effect/effective_ckeditor/README.md

-# Effective Mercury
+# Effective CKEditor

-Wraps up the Mercury Editor Javscript library (http://jejacks0n.github.io/mercury/) for use with other effective_* gems
+Wraps the CKEditor Javscript library (http://ckeditor.com/) for use with the effective_regions gem.

 Not intended for use as a standalone gem.

-Rails >= 3.2.x, Ruby >= 1.9.x.
-Has not been tested/developed for Rails4.
+Rails 3.2.x and Rails 4.0.0 compatible.

 ## Usage

-Please see effective_pages (https://github.com/code-and-effect/effective_pages)
+Please see effective_regions (https://github.com/code-and-effect/effective_regions)

-## Mercury Editor
+## CKEditor

-This gem packages only the javascript parts of the Mercury Editor 0.9.0 build.
+This gem packages only the javascript parts of CKEditor and adds one plugin, effective_regions

-It does not use any of the rails implementation.

 ## License